 This powerful storytelling platform highlights the achievements of those changing the world – the scientists developing future cancer breakthroughs, data scientists mining for commercial gold, mechanical engineers building our critical infrastructure, and cybersecurity experts keeping the nation safe – and encourages the nation’s students to challenge outdated stereotypes.

-Book your school in for a See What You Can Be session
+Are you a teacher?
+Book your school in for a See What You Can Be session.

 Why is InnovationAus doing this?